 In non-diabetic patients with dyslipidemia, on average, five years of niacin therapy, whether used alone or in laropiprant combination therapy, was associated with a 34% increased risk of developing diabetes.

-Also, niacin has demonstrated to increase fasting glycemic levels in patients with diabetes.
+Also, niacin has been demonstrated to increase fasting glycemic levels in patients with diabetes.
 Avoiding niacin therapy has been recommended in patients with metabolic syndrome or diabetes.

 Peptic ulcer disease, arrhythmias, anaphylaxis, hepatotoxicity, hepatic necrosis, fulminant, macular edema.

 - Patients who have active liver disease or present with unexplained and persistent elevations in hepatic transaminases

 - Patients with hypersensitivity to niacin or any component of this medication

 Laboratory monitoring is recommended in patients on niacin therapy due to its diverse side effects.